lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 3.  **Result Invariant.** The results should be independent of the number of pieces, and independent of the execution mode (i.e., single- or multi-threaded).
 This means proper handling of boundaries and developing algorithms that are multi-thread safe across pieces that may overlap on their boundaries.

-Separating data into pieces is relatively straightforward if the data is structured, i.e., topologically regular (see "Types of Datasets " on page134 ).
+Separating data into pieces is relatively straightforward if the data is structured, i.e., topologically regular ((see ["Types of Datasets"](http://localhost:8000/VTKBook/05Chapter5/#56-types-of-datasets) in [Chapter 5](/VTKBook/05Chapter5)).
 Such datasets can be topological described by a rectangular extent in a regularly *x-y-z* subdivided cubical domain (see **Figure5-7**(a)-(c)).
 However, if the data is unstructured (e.g. a mesh of triangles or polygons), then specifying pieces is difficult.
 Generally an unstructured extent is defined by grouping adjacent data (e.g., cells) into pieces, and then addressing each piece using a *N* of *M* notation, where *N* is the n *^th^* piece out of a total of *M* pieces.
 The exact organizational structure of a piece is left unspecified and depends on the particular application and algorithm used to group the data.

 To satisfy the third requirement of results invariancy, processing pieces also requires the abiity to generate boundary data, or *ghost levels*.
 Boundary information is necessary when information from the neighbors of a piece is needed to perform a computation.
 For example, gradient calculations or boundary analysis (e.g., do I have a cell face neighbor?) require one level of boundary information.
 In rare cases, two or more levels are required. **Figure 4-11** illustrates boundary cells and points corresponding to the central red piece of the sphere.

 Finally, it should be noted that the ability to divide data into pieces for streaming is exactly the same capability required for data parallel processing.
 In such methods, data is subdivided and sent to different processors to be operated on in parallel.
 Boundary information may also be required to perform certain computations.
 Parallel processing has the added complexity that the data must be communicated to processors (in the case of distributed computing) or mutual exclusion (i.e., mutexing) must be employed to avoid simultaneous write operations.
 Thus streaming and parallel processing are complementary technologies used in large data computing.

 **Complex Execution Strategies.** In many cases the simple execution model of **Figure 4-7**(b) is not suitable for complex data processing tasks.
 For example, as discussed in the previous section, streaming data is a complex execution strategy required when a dataset becomes too large to fit into memory, or when parallel computing is used.
-In some cases event-driven (see “Executing the Pipeline” on page 89) or “push” pipelines (i.e., those that receive data and push the data through the pipeline for processing) may be preferred.
+In some cases event-driven (see [“Executing the Pipeline”](/VTKBook/04Chapter4/#44-executing-the-pipeline)) or “push” pipelines (i.e., those that receive data and push the data through the pipeline for processing) may be preferred.
 Finally, there exist hierarchical data structures such as multi-block or adaptive mesh refinement (AMR) [Berger84] grids.
 Processing such datasets in a pipeline requires hierarchical traversal as filters process each block in the grid (an advanced research topic in the visualization field and not covered in this edition of the book).

 Addressing these requirements implies that the execution model must be extended.
 Thus we revisit the object-oriented design in the next section.

 **Object-Oriented Design Revisited.** **Figure 4-2** illustrates two choices relative to the design of the visualization object model.
 The first choice, which was discarded, was to combine data and operations on the data into a single object, a typical object-oriented design pattern.
 The second choice, which was advocated, was to create a design consisting of two classes---data objects and process objects---which were then combined into visualization pipelines.
 While this second strategy works well for simple pipelines, when complex execution strategies are introduced, this design begins to break down.
 This is because the execution strategy is necessarily, and implicitly, distributed across the data objects and process objects; there is no explicit mechanism to implement a particular strategy.
 Thus the design is problematic because new strategies cannot be introduced without modifying the interface to both the data and process objects.
 Good design demands that the execution strategy is separated from the data objects and process objects.
-The benefits of such a design include reducing the complexity of the data and process objects, encapsulating execution strategies, performing run-time type checking (see ["Processing Unknown Dataset Types"](/VTKBook/04Chapter4/#processing-unknown-dataset-types)) and even managing metadata (see "Extending the Data Object Representation " on page95 ).
+The benefits of such a design include reducing the complexity of the data and process objects, encapsulating execution strategies, performing run-time type checking (see ["Processing Unknown Dataset Types"](/VTKBook/04Chapter4/#processing-unknown-dataset-types)) and even managing metadata (see ["Extending the Data Object Representation"](/VTKBook/04Chapter4/#extending-the-data-object-representation)).

 As the execution model becomes more complex, execution strategies are separated from the data and process objects as separate classes.

-The advanced design re-introduces the notion of an executive (see "Executing the Pipeline " on page89 ).
+The advanced design re-introduces the notion of an executive (see ["Executing the Pipeline"](/VTKBook/04Chapter4/#44-executing-the-pipeline)).
 However, the design differs from that of **Figure 4-7**.
 As that figure illustrated, a single, centralized executive introduces dependencies into the pipeline that will not scale as pipeline complexity increases, or in parallel processing applications.
 In the advanced design, we assume *multiple* executives, typically one per filter.
 In  some cases the executive may control multiple filters.
 This is particularly useful if the filters are interdependent or complex execution strategies are required.
 Different classes of executive can implement different execution strategies, for example a demand-driven, streaming pipeline is one such strategy.
 Other important classes include executives that coordinate the execution of filters on composite datasets.

 <figure id="Figure 4-12">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure4-12.png?raw=true width="640" alt="Figure4-12">